HenriqueGPinho/HenriqueGPinho/README.md

 - 🔭 I'm currently working as Physics and Math teacher;
 - 🌱 I'm majoring in computer science and have a strong interest in front-end development.
 Currently learning ReactJS (next: React Native, NodeJS, TypeScript);
-- 🤔 Any help or advice you could give me would be appreciated.
+- 🤔 Any help or advice you could give me would be appreciated;
-- 👯 I’m looking to collaborate on projects which involve HTML/CSS/JS or React -
+- 👯 I’m looking to collaborate on projects which involve HTML/CSS/JS or React;
+-
 - 📫 Email: henrique.de.nf@gmail.com
 -